apache/spark/CI.rst

 In 2.0 line we currently support Python 3.6, 3.7, 3.8.

-In order to add a new version the following operations should be done (example uses python 3.9)
+In order to add a new version the following operations should be done (example uses Python 3.9)

 * copy the latest constraints in ``constraints-master`` branch from previous versions and name it using the new Python version (``constraints-3.9.txt``).
 Commit and push

-* add the new python version to `breeze-complete <breeze-complete>`_ and `_initialization.sh <scripts/ci/libraries/_initialization.sh>`_ - tests will fail if they are not in sync.
+* add the new Python version to `breeze-complete <breeze-complete>`_ and `_initialization.sh <scripts/ci/libraries/_initialization.sh>`_ - tests will fail if they are not in sync.